Wednesday, March 18, 2026

 On Wednesday, January 28, 2026, the seminar was hosted by Paloma Siegel and titled Water as a History Book: Stories Hidden in Alaska’s Glaciers.
 Paloma Siegel is a PhD candidate at the University of Boulder, Colorado, and a graduate of Terra Linda High School's Marin School of Environmental Leadership (MSEL).
 Her talk discussed how ice coring works and all the things Isotopes can teach us, as it is her specialty.
 She also explored everything from how glaciers are formed on the molecular level to how they can help us learn all about climate change by studying their layers.

 Glaciology is the study of the internal dynamics and effects of glaciers.
 But Siegel's specific area of study is ice coring.
 Ice coring is drilling with special machines into glaciers to specific depths, and then they ship the ice cores around the world to labs that can study them, or they study the cores themselves.
 Through special machinery and with the help of professionals, they can assign the different layers of ice to a year or a time in history.
-This is used to reconstruct what old climates looked like over thousands of years.
-Which can help us to predict future climates.
+This is used to reconstruct what old climates looked like over thousands of years, and this can help us to predict future climates.

 Perito Moreno Glacier